newville/wxmplot/doc/comparisons.rst

 which is a decent starting point.
 Plotly also gives basic interactivity by default, including zooming and displaying coordinates of data points.
-Again, Plotly is especially well-suited to work with Pandas dataframes, and provides a fairly rich set of graphics types, so if you're looking to visualize complex datasets that are already in Pandas dataframes, Plotly might be a reasonable choice.
+Again, Plotly is especially well-suited to work with Pandas dataframes, and provides a fairly rich set of graphics types, so if you are looking to visualize complex datasets that are already in Pandas dataframes, Plotly is a good choice.

 Comparison with PyQtGraph